 Property Pool Plus and is used across local authorities in the region.
 These include:

 - Halton Borough Council

 - Sefton Metropolitan Borough Council

 - Wirral Council

-Who is being asked to comment?
+Who was being asked to comment?

 - social housing tenants